Filing An LLC Tax Extension (2026 Updated Guide)

 - LJ Viveros, Distinguished Growth & M&A Transition Advisor, Former General Manager

-Here are some factors you should consider when filing an extension for an LLC:
+Here are the factors you need to understand before filing an extension for your LLC:

 LLC Tax Designations

-If you're the only LLC member, you can file as a sole proprietor or choose to treat the firm as a C corporation or an S corporation instead of a sole proprietorship.
+If you're the only member, you can file as a sole proprietor — or you can elect to have the LLC treated as a C corp or S corp instead.
+If there are multiple members, the default is partnership taxation, though you can also elect corporate treatment.

 File For Extra Time

-If your LLC does not qualify for an automatic extension, you can still request one by filing Form 7004 with the IRS.
-You can use this form to obtain up to six months of additional time to file your expenses.
+If your LLC doesn't qualify for an automatic extension, you can still request one by filing Form 7004 with the IRS.
+This gets you up to six additional months to file your return.

-Form 7004 is used by entities taxed as corporations and those treated as partnerships.
+Form 7004 applies to entities taxed as corporations and those treated as partnerships.

 Single Member LLCs File As Individuals

-If you are the only person who owns your LLC, make sure to check "Single Member LLC" when filing Form 7004.
+If you're the sole owner of your LLC, check "Single Member LLC" when filing Form 7004.

-You will be required to include income earned from other sources on Schedule E of your 1040 tax return [2].
-According to the IRS, nearly 70% of single-member LLC owners report additional income on Schedule E.
+You'll also need to report income from other sources on Schedule E of your 1040 [2].
+According to the IRS, nearly 70% of single-member LLC owners report additional income on Schedule E — so if you have side income or investments, expect to include those too.

 Extensions Cannot Delay Paying Tax